anthonybudd/s3-from-scratch/sections/console.md

 # Console
-The console will be the primaryy deveice for working wth the infratsurue
+The console will be the device we use for interacting with the infrastructure.

-USB netwokr, securty reasons
+_AB: USB networking, security reasons_

-Whenever you are not working with the infrastrutre unplug the power and disconnect the netowk adpert ftom the MacBook
+Whenever you are not working with the infrastructure unplug the power and disconnect the network adapter from the MacBook
 ### MacBook Set-up
 Do a standard MacBook Pro set-up.